 Elliott: Some of the challenges at the start were learning how to use the design programs/slicing software, learning how business works and marketing to get customers.
+We were not having much success with marketing, so we decided to hire a digital marketing agency Bangkok to assist us.
 We have also had some problems with the machines such as nozzle blockages but we fixed this by stripping the nozzles and cleaning them with acetone.
 One of the challenges is the number of orders but we solve this by giving customers an order time and grouping the orders in colours so we can print a lot at the same time.

 Who do you turn to for advice when you’re stuck?